wing5wong/artisan-whs-static/source/_events/2024-06-09_student-achievement-conferences-1.md

 Bookings Open on Wednesday 24 July at 5:00pm.
 Bookings Close at 5.00pm on Tuesday 30 July, the evening before the interviews.

-Book an interview (Instructions are included with the Interim Report).
+Booking an interview (Instructions will be included with the Interim Report sent out on Monday 22 July).
 Any queries or difficulties in booking your appointment times please phone 349 0177.